ravisankar-PIO/devopsonibmi/sftpForIBMi.md

 ## Generate Keys

 - Login to your IBMi with a profile that has authority to create and manage user profiles.
+Preferably QSECOFR.
 <br>
 - Enter command `Call QP2TERM` to enter the PASE Environment
 <br>